liamawhite/microservice/README.md

 ## What it does

 This service acts as an HTTP proxy that can chain requests through multiple services, allowing you to simulate complex microservice architectures.
-Each service can forward requests to other services in the chain, making it perfect for testing distributed system behaviors.
+Each service can forward requests to other services in the chain, and inject configurable faults to test resilience and retry logic.
+Perfect for testing distributed system behaviors in development and CI/CD pipelines.

 ## Usage